annaarz/rsschool-cv/cv.md

 Minsk, Belarus.

 ## About
-I'm a pure humanities by education and lifestyle, but I interesting in web development, so I learned html and css by myself.
+I'm a pure humanities by education and lifestyle, but I interesting in web development, so I learned html, css and basic JS by myself.
 Also I know some CMS and worked as freelance web master in different web projects.
-But my real goal is to be a great JS Developer, so I'm here to reach this goal.

 ## Skills
 ### Hard Skills